isHuangZiling/SEF-PNet/README.md

 # SEF-PNet
-The entire code scripts will be made public after being licensed.
+The entire code scripts will be made public after being accept.